 Go to LookOutTexans.org to download a free School Kit for teaching 3rd - 5th grades and 6th - 8th grades about pedestrian and bicycle safety.
 The School Kits were created with input from North Texas educators, and were designed to support the Texas Essential Knowledge and Skills (TEKS) standards for physical and health education.

-Additional parent and teacher resources:
+Additional parent and teacher resources are available for download:

 Encouragement activities promote walking and bicycling to school to children, parents, and community members.
 Special events such as Walk to School Day have proven effective in inspiring communities to embrace and value walking and bicycling to school.
 These events often result in the development of ongoing programs to encourage walking and bicycling, such as “walking school buses” and “bike trains,” and funding support for Safe Routes to School projects.